microsoft/live-share/README.md

 #### 1. Register with the Project Cascade service

 While Project Cascade is in private preview, you'll need to request access to share.
 We'll be rapidly working through the wait list, so expect to get an e-mail from us very soon after signing up!
-While waiting, you can carry on with steps #2, so that you're ready to share as soon as you're accepted!
+While waiting, you can carry on with step #2, so that you're ready to share as soon as you're accepted!

 > **Note:** _This step is only necessary in order to "share".
-Anyone can "join" a collaboration session as a participant by simply following the steps below.
+Anyone can "join" a collaboration session as a participant.
 This makes it easy for folks to work together, without everyone needing to explicitly register._

 **[Enroll now!](https://project-cascade.visualstudio.com)**